AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 ### Manage the chat group block list

-The chat group owner and chat group admins can add the specified member to the chat group block list and remove them from it.
+The chat group owner and chat group admins can add or remove the specified member to the chat group block list.
 Once a chat group member is added to the block list, this member cannot send or receive chat group messages, nor can this member join the chat group again.

 Refer to the following sample code to manage the chat group block list: